 India has seen growing demand for fixed broadband connections in recent years owing to higher speeds offered by the fixed broadband services as well a reliable connection in terms of fiber connectivity.
-In India as of 2020 the average data consumption for fixed broadband was around 150-170 GB/user/month as compared to ~11 GB/user/month of average wireless data consumption.
+In India as of March 2022 the average data consumption for wired broadband was over 180 GB/user/month as compared to ~16 GB/user/month of average wireless data consumption.
 The fixed broadband data consumption is around ~13-15 times that of average wireless data consumption.
-Also fixed broadband connections offers superior speeds than the wireless broadband.
-Median speed registered in India for fixed broadband was around 46.18Mbps compared to 14 Mbps registered by wireless broadband connections as per Ookla performance index.
+Also, fixed broadband connections offer superior speeds than the wireless broadband.
+Median speed registered in India for fixed broadband was around 48.0 Mbps compared to 13.4 Mbps registered by wireless broadband connections as per Ookla performance index, July 2022.
 Covid-19 have pushed the increased usage of fixed broadband connections due to remote work and at home education.
-Also with advent of higher video and music consumption through OTT platforms there has been more demand for high speed internet/In the long term, we expect the wired-broadband subscriber base addition to sustain even after the pandemic is contained, as private players continue to expand home passes, given the increase in last-mile fibre-connectivity investments undertaken amid the pandemic.
+Also, with advent of higher video and music consumption through OTT platforms there has been more demand for high-speed internet.
+In the long term, we expect the wired-broadband subscriber base addition to sustain even after the pandemic is contained, as private players continue to expand home passes, given the increase in last-mile fibre-connectivity investments undertaken amid the pandemic.